 Teaching Body Image: Don’t Say, I’m So Fat!

 With childhood obesity on the rise, there are a lot of anti-obesity campaigns that can sometimes be misinterpreted by a child and their family.
-This may lead to fear of becoming overweight or obese, which can result in a serious eating disorder, low self-esteem, or both.
+This may lead to a fear of becoming overweight or obese, which can result in a serious eating disorder, low self-esteem, or both.
 Especially harmful is “fat-talk,” which is when you talk about your body size in a negative way or identify people by their weight.
 Help your child develop a healthy self-image by being a positive role model and setting a good example.
 Here’s what you can do to build a healthy body image:

 - Think before you speak!
 Avoid saying things like “If you eat that, it’s fattening,” or “Those foods make you fat.”